Rovert23/Sudoku-Solver/README.md

 3. Input the Sudoku puzzle manually or import it.
 4. Click the "Solve" button to solve the puzzle.
 5. View the solved puzzle and solve time.
+6. Click the "Reset" button, or restart the program to solve another puzzle.